- SCU Home Page

 Applicants for the Evening MBA (including Emerging Professional) and MSIS programs may apply to begin study in the fall, winter, or spring quarters.
 Accelerated MBA (AMBA) and Executive MBA (EMBA) applicants may apply to begin in the fall quarter only.
 M.S.
 Finance (MSF) and M.S.
 Entrepreneurship (MSE) applicants may apply to begin study in the summer quarter.
-MBA and M.S. program information and additional details are available from the Graduate Business Programs Admissions office, www.scu.edu/mba, or call 408-554-4539.
+MBA and M.S. program information and additional details are available in the Graduate Business Programs Admissions Office, www.scu.edu/mba, or by phone at 408-554-4539.

 Applicants must complete and submit the following items before the Admissions Committee will render an admissions decision:

 GMAT information and registration is available from the Graduate Management Admission Council at: www.mba.com/mba/ the GMAT.
 GRE information is available at: www.ETS.org/gre.
 Applicants whose first language is not English must achieve a minimum score of 100 on the TOEFL (internet-based test), 7 on the IELTS, or 68 on the PTE.
 This requirement also may be met by scoring at or above the 50th percentile on the verbal portion of the GMAT or GRE, or if the applicant has a degree from an accredited U.S. university.
 Applicants whose native language is not English are required to fulfill the language requirement, even if their language of instruction was English.